zaur9/smash-or-steal/README.md

 ## Description

 A cyberpunk-styled web application for interacting with a smart contract on the **Somnia Testnet**.
-Users can "steal" the pool, participate in the Hall of Fame, and view transaction leaderboards.
+Users can "steal" the pool and participate in the Hall of Fame.

 ## Features

 - 🎯 **Steal the Pool** — attempt to steal the entire pool with calculated win chances
-- 🏆 **Hall of Fame** — view the greatest winners
+- 🏆 **Hall of Fame** — showcase of winners
-- 📊 **Top Transactions** — leaderboard of most active players
+- 🎵 **Background Music** — atmospheric cyberpunk soundtrack
+- 📱 **Responsive Design** — works on desktop and mobile
 - 🔗 **Wallet Integration** — connect with MetaMask via RainbowKit
 - 🎨 **Cyberpunk Design** — neon colors and futuristic interface
 - ⚡ **Optimized Performance** — minimal animations, efficient data fetching